Bin-Chen-Lab/spider/README.md

 # Step 3: SPIDER usage with sample data
 <p align="justify">
 First, let's create an empty folder for saving your results.
-In your computer's terminal, use the following command to create another folder named SPIDER_results in your "SPIDER" folder, and then open R in the activated conda environment: <br />
+In your computer's terminal, use the following command to create another folder named "SPIDER_results" in your "SPIDER" folder, and then open R in the activated conda environment: <br />
 </p>

 ```